 When buying new, consider furniture that can grow with your child.
 For example, a crib that can turn into a toddler bed, and a rocking chair disguised as an armchair.
-Up your eco-consciousness by finding pieces made of bamboo, as it’s a renewable resource, naturally anti-bacterial, water resistant, and super durable.
+Up your eco-consciousness by finding pieces made of bamboo, as it’s a renewable resource, water resistant, and super durable.

 - Paint the nursery with a zero-VOC product.
 Painting the nursery is like a rite of passage for many parents.
 However, this exciting project often leads to the release of VOCs (volatile organic compounds), which are gases emitted from certain solids and liquids that can cause short- and long-term health effects.
 Paint is known for giving off high concentrations of VOCs.

 The solution to this is as easy as purchasing VOC-free paints, which most brands now provide.
 In addition to being VOC-free, many eco-conscious paint manufacturers utilize low-waste production methods, recycled packaging, and water conservation systems.
 You can also find paint that is antimicrobial, minimizing the growth of mildew.

 - Use a 100% organic cotton mattress, and organic cotton bedding.
 Not only are organic mattresses and bedding better for baby’s skin and health, but they’re kinder to the environment.
 Most organic cotton is grown without the use of synthetic pesticides and fertilizers, creating safer products and healthier conditions on the farms where the cotton is grown.
 And because organic cotton doesn’t go through harsh chemical processing, it lasts longer and doesn’t expose the baby or planet to harmful chemical emissions.